kcmtest/icav2-file-downloader/README.md

 - `PROJECT_ID`: Your ICAV2 project identifier (UUID format)
 - `FILE_PATTERNS`: One or more file name patterns to search for (use quotes for patterns with spaces)
-- `--extensions`: File extensions to filter by (include the dot, e.g., .bed .vcf.gz)
+- `--extensions`: File extensions to filter by (example., .bed .vcf.gz)

 ## Error Handling